Antenna Selection in Polarization Reconfigurable MIMO (PR-MIMO) Communication Systems: Antenna Selection with Reconfigurable Polarization

 \subsection{Scheme-1: Element-Wise Polarization Reconfiguration}

-Polarization pre-post coding in Section \ref{sec:Pol_Pre-Post_Coding} is accomplished with $\widetilde{H}_k^{\rm eff}$ for each $k$ in the scheme of element-wise polarization reconfiguration.
-Based on the adjusted polarization for each $\widetilde{H}_k^{\rm eff}$, the best $k$ in terms of the greatest $\widetilde{\sigma}_{k, \mathrm{max}}^{~2}$, is selected as $L_t$ number of Tx antenna elements.
-We denominate Scheme-1 as \emph{element-wise (EW)} polarization reconfiguration, since optimal polarization vectors of every $\widetilde{H}_k^{\rm eff}$ for $k = \big\{1, 2, ..., \binom{N_t}{L_t} \big\}$ is estimated.
-The EW Rx optimal polarization vectors are defined as where (\ref{eq:RxHpd}) is \textit{EW Rx-polarization-determinant matrix}.
+Polarization pre-post coding in Section \ref{sec:Pol_Pre-Post_Coding} is accomplished with $\widetilde{H}_k^{\rm eff}$ for each $k \in \big\{1, 2, ..., \binom{N_t}{L_t} \big\}$, corresponding to the Tx antenna indices in $k$-th row of (\ref{eq:Column_Idx_matrix}), in element-wise polarization reconfiguration.
+Based on the estimated optimal polarization vectors for each $\widetilde{H}_k^{\rm eff}$, the best $k$ in terms of the greatest PR-HS-MIMO channel capacity, $C_{{\rm PR-HS}, k}$, is selected as $L_t$ Tx antenna elements.
+As aforementioned, in the scenario where the complexity crucially affects the overall system performance, the sum of squared singular values, $\gamma_{{\rm sum}, k} = \sum _{i=1}^{ R_{ \widetilde{H}_k^{\rm eff}} } {\gamma_i}$ in (\ref{eq:Sum_squared_SV_Lt}) may be considered to determine the $L_t$ antenna elements.
+We denominate Scheme-1 as \emph{element-wise (EW)} polarization reconfiguration, since optimal polarization vectors of every $\widetilde{H}_k^{\rm eff}$ for $k \in \big\{1, 2, ..., \binom{N_t}{L_t} \big\}$ are estimated.
+The EW optimal Rx-polarization vectors are defined as where (\ref{eq:RxHpd}) is \textit{EW Rx-polarization-determinant matrix}.
 In a similar manner, the optimal polarization vectors at the Tx are described as

-where (\ref{eq:TxHpd}) is \textit{EW Tx-polarization-determinant matrix}.
-With (\ref{eq:EW polarizationRx}) and (\ref{eq:EW polarizationTx}), each $\widetilde{H}^{\rm eff}_k$ is tuned with corresponding EW Tx/Rx polarization vectors.
-That is, The effective SNR with EW polarization reconfiguration is
+where (\ref{eq:TxHpd}) is the \textit{EW Tx-polarization-determinant matrix}.
+With (\ref{eq:EW polarizationRx}) and (\ref{eq:EW polarizationTx}), each $\widetilde{H}^{\rm eff}_k$ is tuned with corresponding EW Tx/Rx-polarization vectors.
+That is, Besides the EW polarization reconfiguration scheme, as aforementioned in this section, we also propose two metrics, PR-HS-MIMO channel capacity $C_{{\rm PR-HS}, k}^{\rm EW}$ and the sum of squared singular values $\gamma_{{\rm sum}, k}^{\rm EW}$ to determine the estimated best set of $L_t$ Tx antenna elements corresponding to $k$.
+The metrics are expressed as